charlieshao5189/charlieshao5189.github.io/source/_posts/interest/2018-restaurants-list-of-2018.md

 - Website: http://www.gronlandgym.no/
 - Style:
 - Visit Time: May 11, 2018
-- Shoppinglist: Beercan chicken, Brooklyn IPA, Hvitvinn, YUGURK, CHRISTIAN SIMON
+- Shopping List: Beercan chicken, Brooklyn IPA, Hvitvinn, YUGURK, CHRISTIAN SIMON
 - Comments: The best resturant of all gyms, the best gym of all resturants in Olso.
 Beercan chicken is perfact dinner for two person.

 ## Tunco